The early history

 The purpose of the institute at that time was to produce and publish world-class academic scholarships.
 The people involved with MSRI then – Pendita Za’aba, Dr. Ishak Muhammad (Pak Sako) to name but a few – were at the forefront of progressive Malaysian writing, and MSRI’s journal Intisari was one of the first research journals dedicated to the idea of “leaving the walled-in and secure yesterday to analyse today and the forces that mould our society”, published for an educated general readership.

 Many in Malaya back then felt that Islam has had a pervasive influence, but little or nothing has been published on the subject.
 Pendita Za’aba was the first Chairman of this research group that literally survived on its members’ own pocket money and what little funds they managed to solicit from the public to support the work.

 Since its inception, MSRI has been responsible for publishing research work of intellectuals.
 All the books published by MSRI, as part of our moral obligations, were donated to secondary schools all over Malaysia.

 MSRI Sponsorship Programme

-This Government-created Trust Fund was established in 1989 and MSRI became one of its Trustees.
+This Government-created Trust Fund was officially established in 1989, with MSRI appointed as one of its Trustees.
 Other Trustees included the Ministry of Finance, the Ministry of Foreign Affairs and the Welfare Department under the Ministry of National Unity and Social Development.
 MSRI continued its effort in providing humanitarian support for the downtrodden, especially for the Palestininian refugees in Lebanon.
 With the help of caring Malaysians, MSRI’s programmes will continue to make a difference in the lives of some of the most unfortunate people in the world.